mlanotte1998/SoftDevApi/README.md

 array class that was made.
 A basic Object class was made along with String to be used for testing.
 The String class extends the Object class and this is required for any object that wants to work with the array because the array holds a list of pointers to objects in memory.
 So the list has pointers to any type of object that is desired.
-The type of array that the created array has is held in a member value so that when adding new items or attempting to get items from the array, the character acting as an enum for the type that tha array is can be used in switch statements to make sure the types are what is desired.
-While this array is very customizable and new types of objects can be used in it, any time a new object extending class is created, there needs to be a change to add that case to the switch statements in the array header.
-The switch statement for the most part can be abstracted out because it will always be fairly similar , the only types of behavior that the array needs a switch statement for is making sure something is the known type and checking the type of something when adding the first object to an array with no known type.
-But still adding a new object class requires another enum and addition to the switch statements.
-The array class has all of the basic functionality for that an array needs, including adding values to the front, back, at a certain index, and clearing, removing, and updating elements.
+So any object (including a string) can be passed into the main array.
+Primitives on the other hand work with their respective primitive type array: IntArray, BoolArray, and FloatArray.
+Each of those has return values corresponding to the primitive of that array instead of objects and also only that primitive can be passed in when adding elements to the array.
-The array class also had getters for the length, getting elements, and getting the type so that the type can be known before trying to add an object into the array.
+This design allows for a few ways to implement the api.
+Each array could hold actual arrays of the primitives, or under the hood there could be objects made for each primitive that get passed into a normal object array.